wvhulle/rust_presentations/traits_type_elision.md

 **Answer**: Cast them as function pointers (see in a few slides).

-Recursion in function items is possible but discouraged.
+Recursion in function items is possible but discouraged because no tail-call optimization happens and stack overflow may happen easily.

 ---